ACCT 7060 Business Accounting (3 units)

 The course Business Creativity emphasises the importance of creativity and innovation as key drivers of growth in times of the innovation economy.
 The students learn how to reliably develop meaningful ideas for a business challenge using a systematic innovation process method and related thinking tools.

 At the end of the course, the students will personally experience the creative power of systematically applying thinking tools within a structured innovation process method in a real case simulation, thereby learning how to produce better insights and ideas for business success.
-Other topics discussed in the course are the modern spectrum of innovation types, individual factors of creativity (mindset and action routines), and how one’s preferred styles to think, work, interact and live define a person’s innovator profile.
+Other topics discussed in the course are the interconnected relationship between the core concepts of creativity and innovation, modern spectrum of innovation types, and individual factors of creativity (mindset and action routines of creative top achievers).

 The objective of this course is twofold: First objective is to explore the foundations of trade policies, particularly the major policies to promote free trade among trading partners.
 It also discusses the major issues related to trade imbalances, including the effects of trade policies, trade balances, and world trade system.
 To enhance deeper understanding of various trade policies, a comparison between these policies would be provided.
 Another objective is to focus on topics in international finance.
 Major topics covered include national income accounts, balance of payments, foreign exchange market, interest parity and purchasing power parity, and topics in international monetary economics.